mottosso/allzpark/README.md

 ### Usage

-Allzpark runs on Windows, Linux and MacOS, using Python 2 or 3 and any binding of Qt, and is available via `pip`.
+Allzpark runs on Windows, Linux and MacOS, using Python 2 or 3 and any binding of Qt and is available via `pip`.

 ```bash
 pip install allzpark